butterstick-fpga/dfu-runtime-soc/README.md

-# ButterStick bootloader
+# ButterStick DFU SoC

-A LiteX project to build the DFU bootloader used on the ButterStick FPGA board.

- ---

-Work in progress.
+A LiteX project which builds a SoC with Luna for HS USB and TinyUSB support. the firmware makes use of TinyUSB to create a DFU runtime device.